Does a dedicated librarian exist anymore at a company today?

 - Verification of the 3D model and replacement if a generic block is used

 An on-demand librarian would be an excellent option.
-However, it requires an organization that has a deep understanding of electrical components and engineering processes.
-It requires the dealing and managing of libraries, which is neither trivial nor mundane.
+However, it requires an organization with a deep understanding of electrical components and engineering processes.
+It requires dealing with and managing libraries, which is neither trivial nor mundane.
 Ideally, it should have team members with prior industry experience that have dealt with various library setups and situations that bring insight and knowledge to a library.